mohazizzi/mohazizzi/README.md

 I'm a front-end developer from Iran, I really enjoy learning languages and frameworks, currently learning React, I like teamwork and i want to be a member of a professional programming team

-Skills:  JS / HTML / CSS / Bootstrap / Scss
+Skills:  JS / HTML / CSS / Bootstrap / Scss / React